 When they started to do that, their response rate jumped from under 10% to over 60%.

 Problem #2 — People expect highly-tailored emails.

-Cue the next high-growth strategy: triggered direct mail.
+Cue the next high-growth online customer retention strategy: triggered direct mail.

 “Working with the account executives, we’ve set up triggered direct mail that sends things like content on how to build a business case, content on our customer case study results, and a video mailer that showcases customers talking about their experiences,” Pat said.

 As the prospect moves further down the sales funnel, the content they receive becomes more detailed and in-depth.
 It’s been an enormous win for conversion rates throughout the year.

 Pat’s primary focus is pipeline-sourced opportunities.
 After all, they’ve had leads in the system for almost 12 years, so it’s easier to capture that last significant success.

 Multi-touch attribution is becoming increasingly important as a high-growth strategy.
 Not every effort on the demand side or even on the brand awareness side of RevOps is geared toward opportunity source.
 ServiceMax studies the entire experience from start to finish—from when the lead first came into the system to when it closed as a current customer.

 “All the touches get broken out and divided equally,” Pat said.

 He takes great care to add every person involved in each touch, to demonstrate awareness that a lot more people are indirectly involved in an opportunity than most people realize.
 “Whether you’re a lead that just filled out the demo form, or if somebody ordered you a nurture email and there’s an opportunity in play, you would count within this attribution,” he said.